AndrewKraevskii/raytracer/README.md

 I'm trying to implement raytracer by following [this](https://matklad.github.io/2022/12/31/raytracer-construction-kit.html) article.

 It uses QOI image format to store images.
-So if you want to try it you need to find qoi viewer (I use aseprite for that) It also uses raylib to display images.
-Don't forget to clone submodules as well (you also need to install libs used by raylib)
+So if you want to try it you need to find qoi viewer (I use aseprite for that)

 ## Running locally